UBC-MOAD/ccar-modeling-docs/code-notes/QuickStart/ocean.rst

       ./opa &

-The export information is saved in `ocean.output`.
+The export information is saved in :kbd:`ocean.output`.